ylacombe/musicgen-dreamboothing/README.md

 Audio samples must be less than 30 seconds long and contain no lyrics (instrumentals only).

 > [!TIP]
-> If you have songs with lyrics, you can use [`demucs`](https://github.com/adefossez/demucs/tree/main/demucs), a model that performs audio separation, to get rid of those.
+> If you have songs with lyrics, simply set the flag `--audio_separation`, this will performs audio separation thanks to  [`demucs`](https://github.com/adefossez/demucs/tree/main/demucs).
 > This is what I've done for the some of my datasets.
 I've got inspired from [this script](https://github.com/huggingface/dataspeech/blob/main/scripts/filter_audio_separation.py) to do audio separation with `datasets` and `demucs`.

 You can also use your own set of descriptions instead of automatically generated ones.
 In that case, you also need a text column with those descriptions.
 You can set `text_column_name` with this column name.